 Nuts are full of healthy fats and proteins that give seniors nutritional energy.
 The amino acids in nuts can also help rebuild and strengthen muscles, which is great for simple stretching and exercising.

-Walnuts have plenty of fiber for seniors, and can be eaten on their own as a snack or in salads, deserts, and other dishes.
+Walnuts have plenty of fiber for seniors, and can be eaten on their own as a snack or in salads, desserts, and other dishes.
 Their high calorie count will also help provide seniors with all-day energy.

 The carbs and fiber in almonds are complicated and are broken down slowly, which provides energy throughout the day rather than all at once.
 This makes nuts a great pick-me-up with a long-lasting effect.

 As with nuts, berries can be a quick snack that taste great and have many added health benefits that seniors can take advantage of.